-During fiscal year 2014, the Compensation Committee engaged Towers Watson as its independent executive compensation consultant.
+During fiscal year 2015, the Compensation Committee continued its engagement with Towers Watson as its independent executive compensation consultant.
 Towers Watson provided the Compensation Committee with the following services:

-· advised with respect to the design, form, components and amounts of compensation for executive officers;

-- advised and provided analysis on the appropriate composition and mix of the Company's compensation benchmarking group; - reviewed the Company's current compensation programs and opined on whether those programs were competitive and well-balanced; - reviewed and advised with respect to market trends, governance issues and developments and their potential effect on executive compensation programs; and - consulted with the Compensation Committee on appropriate performance metrics for the annual performance cash incentive and longterm incentive awards.
+- advised with respect to the design, form, components and amounts of compensation for executive officers; - advised and provided analysis on the appropriate composition and mix of the Company's compensation benchmarking group; - reviewed the Company's current compensation programs and opined on whether those programs were competitive and well-balanced; - reviewed and advised with respect to market trends, governance issues and developments and their potential effect on executive compensation programs; and - consulted with the Compensation Committee on appropriate performance metrics for the annual performance cash incentive and longterm incentive awards.

 The scope of the services provided by Towers Watson is described in an engagement agreement.
 Consistent with SEC rules and NASDAQ listing standards, the Compensation Committee reviewed the independence of Towers Watson prior to the engagement and concluded that Towers Watson was independent under the applicable rules.
+The Compensation Committee will evaluate the independence standards of its consultants on an annual basis.
 The Compensation Committee engaged Towers Watson based on its experience, expertise and familiarity with the Company and the technology industry.
 A representative of Towers Watson usually attends sessions of the Compensation Committee that deal with executive compensation matters.
 In addition, management also works with Towers Watson at the direction of the Compensation Committee to prepare materials with respect to market data and best practices for the Compensation Committee's consideration when making compensation decisions.